What is Chlamydia?

 Chlamydia is a sexually transmitted infection caused by a bacterium (a microscopic organism) that lives as a parasite inside human cells.

 Did you know? …

-Chlamydia is the most common STI in Ireland, however 80% of women and over 50% of men have no symptoms so the only way to know if you have it is to get tested.
+Chlamydia is the most common STI in Ireland, however, 80% of women and over 50% of men have no symptoms.
+The only way to know if you have it is to get tested.

-- Men and women - Burning or painful sensation when urinating.
+- Burning or painful sensation when urinating (in men and women)

-- Women - Discharge or "mucus" coming out of the vagina, back pain, unusual pain during sex and bleeding between periods.
+- In women, discharge or "mucus" coming out of the vagina, back pain, unusual pain during sex and bleeding between periods

-- Men - Discharge or "mucus" coming out of the penis, inflamed or swollen testicles and/or discomfort around the tip of the penis.
+- In men, discharge or "mucus" coming out of the penis, inflamed or swollen testicles and/or discomfort around the tip of the penis.

-You can also get a home sample collection kit, visit our Home STD Testing page for more details.
+You can also test for Chlamydia with a Home Sample Collection Kit.
+Visit our Home STD Testing page for more details.

 The infection is curable and can be easily treated with a course of antibiotics.
 You can receive a prescription from Better2Know.

 Chlamydia is one of the most important preventable causes of infertility.
-Left untreated it can lead to infertility in women and reduced fertility in men.
+If left untreated, Chlamydia can permanently damage the sexual organs leading to infertility in women and reduced fertility in men.

 In men, it can infect the urinary tract causing swelling or inflammation of the testicles.